Tanjava/RPSLS/README.md

 ## Future Features

 - Add a 'bounce' animation to the default 'Rock' hand emoji before the player's and computer's hands are shown.
 The game starts with 'Rock', then there's a countdown - 3(rock), 2(paper), 1(scissors), Shoot.
 On "Shoot" the choices are revealed.
-- Add sound effects for each gesture to enhance gaming experience.

 # What I Learned